 ADA compliance is important not only for legal reasons but also because it makes your website more accessible to a wider range of people.
-By following these principles, you can make sure that everyone can enjoy using your website, regardless of their abilities or disabilities.
+By following these principles, you can make sure that everyone can enjoy using your ada website, regardless of their abilities or disabilities.

 Why is ADA Compliance for Websites Unclear?

-ADA compliance for websites is a murky topic.
+ADA website compliance for websites is a murky topic.
 There are many unanswered questions about what exactly needs to be done in order to make a website compliant, and it’s often not clear who makes sure a website is accessible.

-One of the main issues with ADA compliance is that the law is vague.
+One of the main issues with ADA Website Compliance is that the law is vague.
 It doesn’t specifically mention websites, and so there is a lot of interpretation that needs to be done in order to figure out what the requirements are.
 Different courts have issued different rulings on ADA website compliance, which only adds to the confusion.